 In some cases, a program employing business rules and deterministic formulas without statistics or artificial intelligence can calculate forecast values.
 A combination of that approach with time series analysis can deliver good results, but in general, it is not enough and advanced ML methods should be used.

-Such methods, be it regression model, neural network or some others also can output a forecast value.
+Such AI methods, be it regression model, neural network or some others also can output a forecast value.
 However, they can accept as input not only past metric observations but a list of any parameters mentioned above.
 However, the transformation of data into a list of input values for throwing into an ML model sometimes can be a complex task requiring experimentation and a lot of manual programming.

 If some bulky ML model will be used it is more natural not to have a separate model for each predicted metric but predict a bunch of metrics by use of a single model.
 That single ML model (“world”) will permanently exist as a part of MyRBQM® Portal driven by arriving metric values and other data exports.
 Internals of a “world” are relations of inputs to outputs (forecasts).